Dihydroxylation: Arene dihydroxylations

+cis-1,2-Dihydrocatechol is a versatile synthetic intermediate.

 Prévost and Woodward dihydroxylation

 Unlike the other methods described that use transition metals as catalyst, the Prévost and Woodward methods use iodine and a silver salt.
 However, the addition of water into the reaction directs the cis- and trans- addition of the hydroxyl groups.
 The Prévost reaction typically uses silver benzoate to produce trans-diols; the Woodward modification of the Prévost reaction uses silver acetate to produce cis-diols.
 In both the Prévost and Woodward reactions, iodine is first added to the alkene producing a cyclic iodinium ion.
 The anion from the corresponding silver salt is then added by nucleophilic substitution to the iodinium ion.

 In the Prévost reaction, the iodinium ion undergoes nucleophilic attack by benzoate anion.
 The benzoate anion acts as a nucleophile again to displace iodide through a neighboring-group participation mechanism.
 A second benzoate anion reacts with the intermediate to produce the anti-substituted dibenzoate product, which can then undergo hydrolysis to yield trans-diols.